 She is an adjunct faculty member at the UNC Chapel Hill School of Media and Journalism, where she received her MA in Visual Communication.
 She is also a graduate of the Salt Institute for Documentary Studies.

-She is currently based in Durham, NC, and is available for assignments.
+She is currently based in Durham, NC, and is available for coffee and collaborations.